 However, in order to take advantage of deducting the medical expenses related to your fertility treatments, you must itemize your tax return.
 This means that you must use the standard Form 1040 with Schedule A rather than the easy, short forms.
 And, keep in mind that it may benefit married couples to file separately if one person incurred a large number of deductible fertility expenses over the last year.

 These are just few pointers for you to keep in mind that may minimize your tax bill as you prepare your taxes this year.
-Remember, the IRS tax codes can change from year to year and each patient’s circumstances are unique, so we strongly advise you to seek help from a qualified tax advisor to ensure that you are taking full advantage of all eligible deductions.
+Remember, the IRS tax codes can change from year to year and each patient’s circumstances are unique.
+We strongly advise you to seek help from a qualified tax advisor to ensure that you are taking full advantage of all eligible deductions and following tax law.